-5. To delete all Personal Waypoints in the StreetPilot Deleting a Waypoint memory, select Delete All Waypoints and press the ENTER key.
-Before the StreetPilot deletes any waypoints, a deletion prompt window will appear.
-Highlight Yes and press the ENTER key to delete (top right picture).
+5. To delete all Personal Waypoints in the StreetPilot Delete All Waypoints and press the ENTER key.
+Before deleting any waypoints, a deletion prompt will appear (top right picture).
+Highlight Yes and press the ENTER key to delete.

 Finding Highway Exits